yourivw/LEClient/README.md

 composer require yourivw/leclient
 ```

-Although it is possible to add this to your own autoloader, it's not recommended as you'll have no control of the dependencies.
-If you haven't used composer before, I strongly recommend you check it out at [https://getcomposer.org](https://getcomposer.org).

 It is advisable to cut the script some slack regarding execution time by setting a higher maximum time.
 There are several ways to do so.
-One it to add the following to the top of the page:
+One is to add the following to the top of the page:
 ```php
 ini_set('max_execution_time', 120); // Maximum execution time in seconds.
 ```